Welcome to the Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies Program

-Faculty News: We congratulate Christina Hanhardt, Associate Professor in American Studies and LGBT Studies, on her recently published book, Safe Space: Gay Neighborhood History and the Politics of Violence which is a 2014 Lambda Literary Award Finalist in LGBT Studies.
+Faculty News: We congratulate Christina Hanhardt, Associate Professor in American Studies and LGBT Studies, on her book, Safe Space: Gay Neighborhood History and the Politics of Violence which is the 2014 Lambda Literary Award Winner in LGBT Studies.

 See News and Announcements for more events.